hillmanov/Covenant/README.md

 ### Why?
 What are you trying to solve with this? ###

 I like working with objects when I can.
-If I am going to pull stuff out of a database, I would rather be working with obejcts than with cursors.
+If I am going to pull stuff out of a database, I would rather be working with objects than with cursors.
 The other options out there were either too heavy, or too much work to setup.
 Also, I wanted to learn about Java annotations and this was the perfect project for just that.

 ### Enough talk.
 Show some code ###